fact-claims/fact.claims/www.fact.claims/content/rfc/draft.md

 ### 4.2 Linked Data

-- 4.2.1. **Serialization**: The fact graph is serialized in JSON-LD format, which extends JSON by adding support for Linked Data.
+- 4.2.1. **Serialization**: The fact web is serialized in JSON-LD format, which extends JSON by adding support for Linked Data.
 JSON-LD allows for the representation of data in a graph-like structure composed of subject-predicate-object triples, following the RDF data model.

-- 4.2.2. **Enriched XHTML**: To enhance human readability, the fact graph can be embedded within XHTML documents.
+- 4.2.2. **Enriched XHTML**: To enhance human readability, the fact web can be embedded within XHTML documents.
 This embedding allows for the seamless integration of structured data and semantic annotations within web pages, facilitating both human and machine interpretation.

 #### For Example